 5. Finality of decisions

 5.1.
-The judges’ decisions relating to the choice of the winners and the awarding of
+The judges’ decisions relating to the choice of the winners and the awarding of prizes are final.

 5.2.
 By entering the essay competition each entrant agrees to release, discharge and hold harmless The Institute, its legal representatives, affiliates, subsidiaries, agencies and their respective officers, directors, employees and agents from any costs, damages or liability whatsoever and however incurred, suffered or sustained in connection with the essay competition or the acceptance of the prize.